polkadot-developers/polkadot-docs/infrastructure/running-a-validator/operational-tasks/general-management.md

     ```

 ??? tip "Change default port"
-    If you want run Garana on another port, edit the file `/usr/share/grafana/conf/defaults.ini` with a command like:
+    If you want run Grafana on another port, edit the file `/usr/share/grafana/conf/defaults.ini` with a command like:
     ``` bash
     sudo vim /usr/share/grafana/conf/defaults.ini
     ```